 · Digital copies on DVD (Digital Video Disc) of the 16mm films for backup.
 This set of DVDs is meant not to be viewed.

 · Digital copies on DVD (Digital Video Disc) of the 16mm films for preservation.
-These are AVI files that will be loaded into net storage in the future.
+These are AVI files that will be added to cloud/network storage in the future.